Student support and wellbeing

-Whether its financial pressures, concerns over your academic performance, health issues, or something else going on in your life – there are many different sources of help and assistance for you to access and use.
+Whether financial pressures, concerns over your academic performance, health issues, or something else going on in your life – there are many different sources of help and assistance for you at King's.

 Each undergraduate student has a Director of Studies (DoS), who oversees your academic life here in the College.
 As the Director of Studies is a specialist in the academic subject you are studying, they will guide and support you on any aspect of your studies, including advice on your paper or exam choices, or if for example you are having any difficulties with an aspect of the course you are studying, such as workload, deadlines or need some extra support in another particular aspect of your studies.